Bengal1/My_grep/README.md

 The next day he presented the program to McIlroy, who said it was exactly what he wanted.

-Thompson's account may explain the belief that grep was written overnight.
+Thompson's account may explain the belief that grep was written overnight.*

 """

+The following part demonstrait valid command and there output.
+As you can see the name of the program is `my_grep` and the name of the "file" in the demonstraition is `grep.wiki`.

 `my_grep -n OS grep.wiki`